RobHolme/HL7-Powershell-Module/help/Receive-HL7Message.md

 ```

 ### -Timeout
-The timeout in seconds before idle connections are dropped (defaults to 60 seconds if not specified).
+The timeout to end idle TCP connections in seconds.

 ```yaml
 Type: Int32